West Memphis Three: Criticism of the investigation

 There has been widespread criticism of the handling of the crime scene by the police.
-Misskelley's former attorney Dan Stidham cites multiple substantial police errors at the crime scene, characterizing it as "literally trampled, especially the creek bed."
+Misskelley's former attorney Dan Stidham cites substantial police errors at the crime scene, characterizing it as "literally trampled, especially the creek bed."
 The bodies, he said, had been removed from the water before the coroner arrived to examine the scene and determine the state of rigor mortis, allowing the bodies to decay on the creek bank and to be exposed to sunlight and insects.
 The police did not telephone the coroner until almost two hours after the discovery of the floating shoe, resulting in a late appearance by the coroner.
 Officials failed to drain the creek in a timely manner and secure possible evidence in the water (the creek was sandbagged after the bodies were pulled from the water).

 Stidham has called the coroner's investigation "extremely substandard."
 There was a small amount of blood found at the scene that was never tested.
-According to HBO's documentaries Paradise Lost: The Child Murders at Robin Hood Hills (1996) and Paradise Lost 2: Revelations (2000), no blood was found at the crime scene, indicating that the location where the bodies were found was not necessarily the location where the murders actually happened.
+According to HBO's documentaries Paradise Lost (1996) and Paradise Lost 2 (2000), no blood was found at the crime scene, indicating that the location where the bodies were found was not necessarily the location where the murders actually happened.
 After the initial investigation, the police failed to control disclosure of information and speculation about the crime scene.

 According to Leveritt, "Police records were a mess.
 To call them disorderly would be putting it mildly."
 Leveritt speculated that the small local police force was overwhelmed by the crime, which was unlike any they had ever investigated.
 Police refused an unsolicited offer of aid and consultation from the violent crimes experts of the Arkansas State Police, and critics suggested this was due to the WMPD's being under investigation by the Arkansas State Police for suspected theft from the Crittenden County drug task force.
 Leveritt further noted that some of the physical evidence was stored in paper sacks obtained from a supermarket (with the supermarket's name printed on the bags) rather than in containers of known and controlled origin.